Quantum Algorithms to Determine Spin-Resolved Exchange-Correlation Potential for Strongly Correlated Materials: Results

 \subsection{Variational ground-state preparation}

-We first examine the ability of the Hamiltonian variational ansatz to accurately prepare ground states of the Hubbard model in fixed spin sectors.
-The Hubbard Hamiltonian is mapped to qubits using the JW transformation with the box-ordering convention described in Sec.~\ref{sec:fermionic}.
-In this mapping, the first $L$ qubits correspond to spin-up orbitals and the remaining $L$ qubits correspond to spin-down orbitals.
+We first examine the ability of the HV ansatz to accurately prepare ground states of the Hubbard model within fixed spin sectors.
+The Hubbard Hamiltonian is mapped to qubits using the JWT described in Sec.~\ref{sec:fermionic}.
+Unless otherwise stated, the results presented in this section correspond to the snake-ordering convention.
+The variational circuit is initialized in the non-interacting ($U=0$) Slater determinant corresponding to the target spin sector ($N_\uparrow,N_\downarrow$), as described in Sec.~\ref{sec:initial_state}.
+The interaction effects are then incorporated by applying ($S$) layers of the HV ansatz.

-The quantum circuit is initialized in a Slater determinant corresponding to the desired spin sector $(N_\uparrow, N_\downarrow)$.
-The non-interacting ground state ($U=0$) is prepared using layers of Givens rotations, which are optimized to minimize the energy expectation value.
-Interaction effects are incorporated by attaching $S$ layers of the Hamiltonian variational ansatz composed of hopping and onsite evolution gates, as illustrated in Fig.~\ref{fig:quantum_circ}.
-Each evolution layer contains three variational parameters corresponding to horizontal hopping, vertical hopping, and onsite interaction terms.
-An exception is the $2\times3$ lattice, where separate parameters are introduced for different vertical hoppings to increase variational flexibility.

-The interacting ground states are obtained using a continuation procedure in which the interaction strength is gradually increased from $U=0$ to the target value.
-At each step the optimized parameters from the previous value of $U$ are used as the initial guess for the next optimization.
-This strategy significantly improves convergence compared to direct optimization at the final interaction strength \cite{Wecker2015}.
+For each spin sector and evolution depth ($S$), the VQE optimization was repeated three times using different random initialization.
+The fidelities, energy errors, and minimum depths reported in the main text and in Appendix \ref{app:sec_res_var_complexity} correspond to the best-performing run, selected according to the lowest variational energy.
+For each spin sector, the number of evolution layers was increased until a target fidelity $\mathcal{F}\ge0.99$ with respect to the exact ground state was achieved.
+We investigated both direct optimization from $U=0$ to the target interaction strength and continuation schemes in which the interaction was gradually increased.
+Although continuation can improve convergence in some cases, direct optimization from the non-interacting reference state was generally found to be more efficient for the systems considered here.
+After reaching the target fidelity, an additional optimization stage was performed in which all variational parameters, including the Givens-rotation parameters of the Slater preparation circuit, were re-optimized.

-Table~\ref{tab:layers_compact} summarizes the convergence of the variational ground states as a function of the number of evolution layers $S$ for several lattice geometries at interaction strength $U=4$.
-Representative results are shown at half filling, $(N_\uparrow,N_\downarrow)=(L/2,L/2)$ for even $L$ and $((L-1)/2,(L-1)/2)$ for odd $L$.
-The accuracy of the variational state is quantified using the relative energy error percentage
+Table~\ref{tab:layers_new} summarizes the convergence of the variational ground state as a function of the number of evolution layers (S) for several lattice geometries at $U=4$.
+Representative results are shown at half filling, $(N_\uparrow,N_\downarrow)=(L/2,L/2)$.
+The accuracy of the variational state is quantified through the relative energy error (in percentage),